-The Commission has produced Guidelines to Funding and Disclosure in Western Australia (PDF 386 KB) which outline the essential legislative requirements of the Electoral Act 1907 and provide guidance on disclosure of gifts and expenditure and claims for public funding.
+The Commission has produced Funding and Disclosure in WA Guidelines (PDF, 1.05MB) which outline the essential legislative requirements of the Electoral Act 1907 and provide guidance on disclosure of gifts and expenditure and claims for public funding.

 All political parties must appoint an agent.
 Individual candidates, non-party groups and other persons may appoint an agent or accept responsibility for compliance with the Act.

 Acceptance of donations from unidentified persons or sources equal to or more than $2,600 is prohibited under the Act.
 Gifts of $2,600 or more must be detailed.

 All political parties and associated entities are required to lodge a return annually by November 30, disclosing all gifts and other income received for the previous financial year.

 Political parties are required to disclose expenditure incurred in an election.